maxhtx/maxhtx/README.md

 ## Hi there 👋 I'm Max

 ### About Me
-I'm a **Finance Leadership Program Associate at McKesson**, with a Master’s in Financial Technology and Analytics from the University of Texas at Dallas.
+I'm an incoming **Finance Leadership Program Associate at McKesson**, with a Master’s in Financial Technology and Analytics from the University of Texas at Dallas.
 I'm passionate about applying data science, analytics, and machine learning to solve complex problems in finance.
 I’ve completed hands-on projects in algorithmic trading and financial modeling, and I enjoy turning data into actionable insights.

 ---